 I’m horrified by the torture organizations go through to prepare for HIPAA audits.
 To help, I’ve put together the key concepts around risk analysis and the seven steps for getting started.

 Do you work for a HIPAA-covered entity or business associate?
-Then you may be wondering exactly what IT risk assessment is required for HIPAA compliance, why organizations fail to do it properly, and where you should start to pass an upcoming HIPAA audit.
+Then you may be wondering exactly what IT security risk assessment is required for HIPAA compliance, why organizations fail to do it properly, and where you should start to pass an upcoming HIPAA audit.
 Here you will find answers to these questions.
 Let’s take it step by step.

 HIPAA risk assessment: Everyone needs it, but nobody does it properly